sybila/biodivine-aeon-py/example/README.md

   the [BN classifier](https://github.com/sybila/biodivine-bn-classifier) app.
  - `workflow/file-formats.ipynb` Describes basic Boolean network representations supported in AEON and/or relevant technical limitations of these representations.
+ - `workflow/comparing-partial-and-full-functions.ipynb` Demonstrates how to work with Boolean functions symbolically using AEON.py.
+Specifically, we show how to test whether a particular (fully specified) function is one of the possible instantiations of another partially specified function.

 ## Case studies